vegaprotocol/specs/protocol/0013-ACCT-accounts.md

 One key difference with staking accounts is that the collateral is not held in an asset bridge, but in the [staking bridge](./0071-STAK-erc20_governance_token_staking.md).
 The balance is changed by events on Ethereum, rather than actions taken on the Vega chain.

 Note that both the network treasury and the global rewards account use the same `0` address.
-Account type is used to differentiate where the funds should go into when making a transfer or deposit.
+Account type is used to differentiate where the funds should go into when making a transfer.
+The deposits made to the `0` account get credited to the global rewards account.

 ## Summary